How to Fix - "Outlook 365 Stuck at Updating Inbox and Outbox"?

 • Click Next and then restart Outlook.

-The Inbox and Outbox folders should be updated now.
-After that, you can switch back to Cached Exchange Mode and then check if the issue is resolved.
+If the Inbox and Outbox folders start updating, you can switch back to Cached Exchange Mode.

-You may try repairing the Microsoft Office to fix underlying issues with the Outlook client.
+You can try repairing the Microsoft Office to fix underlying issues with the Outlook client.
 The steps are as follows:

 • Open Control Panel and click Uninstall a program.

-• Select Microsoft Office…. from the list and click
+• Select Microsoft Office from the list and click Change.

 • Select Repair and click Continue.